 Rewarded videos are a mainstream display format for mobile marketing advertisements.
-Often, rewards
+Often,

 such as game tokens and items are given to users who completely watch these videos.
-Therefore, with
+Therefore,

 the users’ intentional choice to watch these videos, a higher eCPM can be expected.
-It is found that
+It is found

 about 95% of game developers choose rewarded videos as their preferred display format.
 And